kubecost/cost-prediction-action/README.md

-# cost-prediction-action
-GitHub Action to predict the cost of K8s spec changes
+# Kubernetes Cost Prediction Action

+Predict the cost of Kubernetes resource specs in CI!
+Make cost decisions before merging changes.

+This is a GitHub Action, powered by Kubecost, to make cost predictions for K8s workloads before they are applied to your cluster.
+It _does not_ require you to have Kubecost installed, but will have highly-accurate cost and usage information for your environment if you do.

 ## Usage